Carrie Clyde Holly, Clara Cresshingham and Frances Klock were three of a kind. But probably more accurately, they were the first of their kind.

 Following Holly’s bill, bills authored by women in the Colorado Statehouse continued to address issues such as education, labor and social conditions.
 This was particularly important as mining was booming in Colorado towns and women had as much a role in the growing municipalities and industrialization.
 By 1900, women legislators were fighting for labor laws specific to women.

 The other two women lawmakers that made waves as the nation’s first female legislators also had major firsts — Klock, the first woman to chair a committee and Cressingham the first to have a leadership role, secretary of the Republican caucus.

-At the capitol today the issue of gender equality is still very much relevant.
-Resolutions honor Holly, Klock and Cressingham.
+At the Capitol today the issue of gender equality is still very much relevant.
+Resolutions on the floor often honor Holly, Klock and Cressingham.